genomicsclass/book/pages/confounding.md

 ## 6     F  373    341
 ```

 The chi-square test we performed above suggests a dependence between admission and gender.
-Yet when the data is grouped by Major, this dependence doesn't seem borne out.
+Yet when the data is grouped by major, this dependence doesn't seem borne out.
 What's going on?

-This is called _Simpson's paradox_
+This is called _Simpson's paradox_ .
 As we will see, males were much more likely to apply to "easy" majors.

-Male and easy majors are confounded.
+Male and "easy"" majors are confounded.

 ```r
 y=cbind(admissions[1:6,5],admissions[7:12,5])